SarcevicAntonio/SarcevicAntonio/src/pages/blog/why-i-love-svelte.md

 Furthermore, the Svelte compiler can also be used [to generate Web Components as output](https://dev.to/silvio/how-to-create-a-web-components-in-svelte-2g4j).
 Thus it would be possible to change out the framework of an existing, previously Svelte based Application by compiling the Svelte components to high-performance Web Components and using them in a rewrite.
 In a Webcomponents.dev article titled ["All the Ways to Make a Web Component"](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/), Svelte ranked third for bundle size of a single Web Component and fourth for performance.
 This makes Svelte the only library (besides the regular HTMLElement-based approach) in the top 5 in both categories.
+(Note: Prism is currently above Svelte in both bundle size and performance.
+That said Prism was just an experimental Project that will no longer be developed, [according to its GitHub Description](https://github.com/kaleidawave/prism).)

 While Svelte is still relatively new, there is already a fairly active, well-organized, and helpful community.
 For example, projects like [Routify](https://routify.dev/) provide a simple folder structure based router that can easily be delivered as a server side rendered app. _This website is written using Routify!_